DistressRx™ for Employee Health, Vitality, & Burnout Prevention for Organizations.

 Program Overview

-DistressRx™ is a 12-month live institutional program designed to reduce burnout, strengthen leadership capacity, and improve physician retention—with year-long strength training program and replays plus cliff notes provided for each session.
+DistressRx™ is a 12-week live institutional program designed to reduce burnout, strengthen leadership capacity, and improve physician retention—with year-long strength training program and replays plus cliff notes provided for each session.

 The program integrates: